Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ## Conditions and Branching

 Reacting the same way to every possible input is boring.
-Let's take a different action, depending on what the user types
+Let's take a different action depending on what the user types

 {{ codeblock(fn="conditions_names", lc="py") }}